jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/fey/Hamadryad.md

 Temperature: temperate
 Organization: retinue (1 plus 2-5 dryads) or court (1 plus 2-12 centaurs, 2-12 dryads, 2-8 satyrs, and 1-2 treants)
 Treasure: triple (+2 speed composite longbow [+5] with 20 arrows, masterwork dagger, other treasure)
-Description: A hamadryad is the queen of her forest and the leader of all the dryads within it.
-Much as a dryad is bonded with one tree and is devoted to it, a hamadryad loves her chosen forest; while she does not sicken and die if separated from it, she loathes such separation.
-All nonevil woodland creatures acknowledge her as the wisest of dryads and respect her gifts of healing and diplomacy.
-In most forests, a hamadryad is the sister or wife of an erlking, and represents the protective, patient, and nurturing aspect of nature.
-With her healing magic, she can relieve the suffering of a dryad whose tree has been killed and sustain her long enough for her to bond with another tree.
-A hamadryad prefers to avoid direct confrontations, instead using her magic and allies to divert, confuse, and even befriend any would-be enemies.
-Her powers allow her to speak with or quickly travel to her subjects even when they are in the most remote parts of the forest.
-As a consequence, little happens in the forest without her knowledge, and those who enter her realm would do well to remember this.
 Race:
 Class:
 MR: